-This is a sponsored post by Capital One, however the views and opinions expressed represent my own and I only work with brands & products that I trust and have tried out personally.
+This is a sponsored post by Capital One, however the views and opinions expressed represent my own.

 Happy November everyone!
 Not only is this month Financial Literacy Month (a personal finance blogger’s favourite month!), but this week in particular is Credit Education Week in Canada.

 A decade ago, Credit Canada Debt Solutions and Capital One Canada came together to start Credit Education Week, with the goal of increasing financial literacy and credit education across the country.
 Over the last 10 years it has grown, and this year it features more than 170 financial education events across the country!
 You can learn where to find them at www.cewc.ca.